ruricolist/serapeum/REFERENCE.md

 [View source](hash-tables.lisp#L217)

-### `(merge-tables table &rest tables)`
+### `(merge-tables &rest tables)`

-Merge TABLE and TABLES, working from left to right.
+Merge TABLES, working from left to right.
-The resulting hash table has the same parameters as TABLE.
+The resulting hash table has the same parameters as the first table.

+If no tables are given, an new, empty hash table is returned.

+If a single table is given, a copy of it is returned.

 If the same key is present in two tables, the value from the rightmost table is used.